sencenan/bag-tracer/README.md

 # bag-tracer
-script that traces a missing luggage if you there is file reference
+Script that traces a missing luggage if you there is file reference.
+Because the website ui is really bad.